anakic/querystorm-docs/docs/Querying/Overview.md

 # Querying

-QueryStorm supports writing SQL and C# scripts that can see Excel tables, and work with data as if it was in a database (SQL) or in a .NET collection (C#).
+QueryStorm supports writing SQL and C# scripts that can see Excel tables, and work with data as if it was in a database or in a .NET collection.

 ## Tables, not sheets